Why You Might Need a Dayton DUI & OVI Lawyer

 If the police suspect that you are driving while intoxicated, they will give a breathalyzer test.
 You are legally required to take the test; failing to comply can result in severe penalties.

-You can fight your breathalyzer test results with a Dayton DUI attorney.
+You can fight your breathalyzer test results with a Dayton DUI lawyer.

 Many things can affect your results, such as: